 Chris & I walked up the aisle together as long-time partners and companions and supporters.
 My sister read us a piece by the Dalai Lama and we had another reading from a letter by Vincent Van Gogh.
 We chose not to write our own vows, but instead chose vows and readings that really resonated with us but that had, in one way or another, stood the tests of time even though they weren't ultra-traditional.
 We asked our families to make their own vows to us in support of our marriage.
 We were pronounced husband and wife.
 Husband and wife!
 Eek!
 We gave out lots of hugs and there were tears, of course, and giggling and laughing.

-We held our wedding at the Albany Quaker House.
+We were married at the Albany Quaker House.
 One of us- we can't remember who- suggested it because all summer long we had been picking up our CSA vegetable shares there.
 We brought in a few things the night before to decorate the meeting room- vases and jars with beautiful flowers, jars with tea lights, a banner & a wonderful wedding wreath my mom made for us.

 Afterwards, we took a few photos with our fantastic photographer Heidi.
 We wanted to have something to look at to remember how we looked, how we smiled and how we were on our wedding day.
 We wanted to have keepsakes that we can look back on in twenty, thirty, forty years and say, "Look at those crazy kids."
 We were glad not to look at most photos until we were back from our honeymoon, though, so we could really lock in what had just happened without being distracted by what it looked like.
 We wanted most to remember what it felt like.
 (For those wondering, it felt magical, lovey dovey, normal, crazy, exciting, huge, comfortable, happy and, when we were taking photos outside, very very cold.)